randa-mu/sealed-bid-auction-filecoin-testnet/README.md

 - Prevents frontrunning attacks by placing encrypted bids only decrypted at the end of the bidding period.

 ## Tutorial & Documentation
-Check out the detailed tutorial on [our blog](https://drand.love/blog/2025/03/04/onchain-sealed-bid-auction/).
+Check out the detailed tutorial on [our blog](https://drand.love/blog/2025/03/04/onchain-sealed-bid-auction/) or in the [tutorial](Tutorial.md) file.

 ## Licensing